Skip advert

 Advertisement - Article continues below

 The plug-in hybrid variant is slightly down on horsepower, and therefore isn’t as quick, but offers excellent efficiency and is still a fun steer.
-If you’re not bothered about performance from your estate, you can always read our review of the more sedate SEAT Leon Estate.
+If you’re not bothered about performance from your estate, you can always read our reviews of the Cupra’s sister cars: the SEAT Leon Estate and the Volkswagen Golf Estate.

 Carbuyer rating